OpenImaging/miqa/prod/README.md

 ```
 docker-compose up -d
 ```
-Or, if you need to see terminal output from this command, Remove the `-d` flag to attach the command to the shell.
+Or, if you need to see terminal output from this command, add `&& docker-compose logs -f` to the end of the above command.

 ## Set up OAuth Application